mongoosejs/mongoose-lean-getters/.github/ISSUE_TEMPLATE.md

 **What is the expected behavior?**

-**What are the versions of Node.js, Mongoose, and MongoDB you are using?
+**What are the versions of Node.js, mongoose-lean-getters, and Mongoose are you are using?
 Note that "latest" is not a version.**

 <!-- You can print `mongoose.version` to get your current version of Mongoose: https://mongoosejs.com/docs/api.html#mongoose_Mongoose-version -->